jontaimanglo/esql/README.md

 using <=, >= appear to work fine.
 If you notice this issue, try the same query with multiple COUNT()'s and combinations of <= and >=.

+#notes
+  * when using EXPLAIN, an explain key will be added to the results dict returned for the query.  the explain key will have both an api and dsl sub key and values
+  * source filtering is used to as there have been some issues when using the DSL search request fields.  there are no partial field matches supported
+  * subfields can be accessed via Elastic dot notation (e.g. field1.field2)

 #configure
   * within esql.py, set the following key/values pairs in self.es_conf:
     * hosts: list of Elasticsearch hosts